freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-If two sibling elements have the same z-index and are both positioned absolutely using position: absolute, how do you determine which one is on top?
+If two sibling elements have the same `z-index` and are both positioned absolutely using `position: absolute`, what determins which one is on top?

 #### --distractors--